DevExpress/devextreme-demos/JSDemos/Demos/Charts/StandardBar/description.md

 This demo shows the standard bar series type that visualizes data as a collection of bars.
-Follow the steps below to create and configure the bar chart:
+Follow the steps below to create and configure the Bar chart:

 ## Bind to Data

-You can bind the bar chart to one of the following data sources:
+You can bind the Bar chart to one of the following data sources:

 * [Simple Array](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Local_Array/)
 * [JSON Data](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Read-Only_Data_in_JSON_Format/)